Strapi

 • A playground instance of Strapi configured for testing.

-To get up to speed I recommend you read the previous article first.
-You can find it here:
+To get up to speed I recommend you read my other article, explaining how to setup a Playground instance for your plugin.
+You can read it here:

 Automated Testing for Strapi v5 Plugins: Using a Playground Instance